laderast/RBootcamp/chapters/chapter1.md

 ---
-title: 'Chapter 1: Visualization with `ggplot2`'
+title: 'Chapter 1: The Magic of ggplot2'
 description: 'Learn how ggplot2 turns variables into statistical graphics'
 prev: null
 next: /chapter2.md